 3) Focus on Direct Bookings & Website Experience

 It is easy for OTAs and other external partners to lure your guests away as they offer competitive pricing and various reward and loyalty programs.
 While you might be content with the fact that the booking is finally coming to you, it is important to realise the downside of this arrangement.
-You are letting your guests to become loyal to your partners instead of you!
+You are letting your guests become loyal to your partners instead of you!

 Address this issue by developing a direct booking strategy, that provides an additional level of service to the guests who book directly with you.
 The main goal of this strategy would be to attract, engage, and convert visitors to bookers, directly through your official website.
 Offering loyalty programs are another great way to rope in customers for life and ensure repeat visits.
 Rewarding direct booking guests, with discount vouchers on food and drinks, spa and pool usage, free upgrades, etc., are also encouraging ways to build loyalty and increase revenue.

-5) Knowledge based Decision Making
+5) Knowledge-based Decision Making

 With a raft of information available on fingertips, hotel revenue managers should always make their decisions based on the most recent and accurate data.
-Feeling based decisions or outdated data influx can only cause confusions and invalid observations.
+Feeling based decisions or outdated data influx can only cause confusion and invalid observations.

 Having access to relevant data helps keep a tab on customer behavior and market trends.
 The detailed analytics and insights derived from STAAH’s Channel Manager, makes this process seamlessly easy and critical to success, as it helps in informed decision making.
-STAAH Channel Manager for its ease of use and real-time data, has won much love and is one of the favorite tools for hoteliers.
+STAAH Channel Manager for its ease of use and real-time data has won much love and is one of the favorite tools for hoteliers.

-No matter your property size, Revenue Management has become crucial to being successful.
+No matter your property size, Revenue Management has become crucial to be successful.
 We have highlighted just five among the many factors that form the core of successful revenue management.
-Reach us at email@example.com with your suggestions and inputs.
+Reach us at firstname.lastname@example.org with your suggestions and inputs.